SIMPLE IRA Plans for Small Businesses

-- A 2 percent nonelective employer contribution, where employees eligible to participate receive an employer contribution equal to 2 percent of their compensation (limited to $245,000 per year for 2011 and 2012 and subject to cost-of-living adjustments for later years), regardless of whether they make their own contributions.
+- A 2 percent nonelective employer contribution, where employees eligible to participate receive an employer contribution equal to 2 percent of their compensation (limited to $260,000 for 2014 and $265,000 for 2015 and subject to cost-of-living adjustments for later years), regardless of whether they make their own contributions.

-- A dollar-for-dollar match up to 3 percent of compensation, where only the participating employees who have elected to make contributions will receive an employer contribution, i.e., the matching contribution.
+- A dollar-for-dollar match up to 3 percent of compensation, where only the participating employees who have elected to make contributions will receive an employer matching contribution.

 Each year, you can choose which one you will use for the next year’s contributions.
 This choice is part of the information you are required to communicate to employees before the beginning of the 60-day election period.

-Employee contributions must be deposited in the financial institution serving as trustee for the plan within 30 days after the end of the month in which the amounts would otherwise have been payable to the employee in cash.
+Employee contributions must be deposited in the financial institution serving as trustee for the plan as soon as reasonably possible, but no later than 30 days after the end of the month in which the amounts would otherwise have been payable to the employee in cash.
+For plans with fewer than 100 participants, salary reduction contributions deposited with the plan no later than the 7th business day following withholding by the employer will be considered contributed in compliance with the law.
 Your employer contributions must be made by the due date (including extensions) for filing your business’s Federal income tax return for the year.

 After forwarding the SIMPLE IRA plan contributions to the trustee, the trustee will invest the funds, in many cases at the direction of the participants.
 SIMPLE IRAs can be invested in stocks, bonds, mutual funds, and similar types of investments.
 Employee and employer contributions are always 100 percent vested—that is, the money an employee has put aside plus employer contributions and earnings from investments cannot be forfeited.
 Employees can move their SIMPLE IRA assets from one SIMPLE IRA plan to another in accordance with the procedures of the financial institution.